saucelabs/sauce-docs/docs/api-testing/use-cases/integration-test.md

       url: http://demoapi.apifortress.com/api/retail/product/${id}
       var: productPayload
       mode: json
-    - id: if
-      children:
-        - id: comment
-          text: endpoint is not working fine, test will be stopped
-        - id: flow
-          command: stop
-      expression: productPayload_response.statusCode!="200"
     - id: assert-exists
       expression: productPayload
       comment: payload must exist, if not, test does not need to be executed